 Half Gallon to Oz Conversions

 If a gallon feels a bit too big, go for a half gallon.
 Knowing how many ounces in a half gallon makes it easy to track your daily water intake against your goal.
+Gallon to liter conversions can be simplified for half gallons, too.
 The 64 oz to gallon conversion equals a half gallon.
 So adult males simply have to drink two refills of the Iron flask water bottles in the 64 oz size to meet the daily guidelines.
 For adult women, the amount would be around 89 ounces of liquid per day, which would equal about one full 64 oz water bottle, plus half a refill.